Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Lorenz Conditioned Networks

+A PCN is a supervised learning network designed for Multi-Objective Reinforcement Learning (MORL) \cite{reymond_pareto_2022}.
+It enables a single neural network to learn a diverse set of policies that approximates the Pareto front of optimal trade-offs between objectives.
+A PCN is a conditioned network, meaning that it is trained to take as input both the environment state and a desired return vector, and output a probability distribution over actions.

+Formally, the PCN policy is parameterized as: $\pi_\theta(a_t \mid s_t, \hat{h}_t, \hat{\boldsymbol{R}}_{t})$, where $s_t$ is the current state, $\hat{h}_t$ is the desired horizon, and $\hat{\boldsymbol{R}}_{t}$ is a desired return vector over the $d$ objectives.
+The network is trained using supervised learning on transitions collected during exploration.
+Each transition includes the state, the action taken, and the return vector obtained from the trajectory, allowing the network to learn by imitating non-dominated behavior conditioned on return goals.

+During training, PCN incrementally improves the quality of collected experiences by perturbing non-dominated return vectors in the experience replay (ER) buffer.
+A new desired return $\hat{\boldsymbol{R}}_{t}$ is sampled by adding noise to an existing non-dominated point (proportional to the standard deviation of current returns), which serves as a target for generating new exploratory trajectories.
+This process helps expand the diversity of collected policies and encourages coverage of the Pareto front.

+To filter the ER buffer, PCN introduces a filtering heuristic that favors experiences closer to the Pareto front while preserving diversity.
+This is achieved by computing the Euclidean distance of each experience to the Pareto front (to prioritize proximity), and a crowding distance \cite{deb_fast_2000} (to encourage spread in objective space), and then applying penalties to overrepresented areas.

+Despite its effectiveness in approximating the Pareto front, PCN suffers from two key drawbacks: \begin{enumerate} \item Lack of fairness control --- PCN prioritizes Pareto optimality without considering fairness or equitable reward distribution across objectives, potentially favoring extreme, imbalanced solutions and leading to intractable learning in large state and objective spaces. \item Experience Replay volatility --- As new experiences are collected, many older points are replaced or re-evaluated, causing instability during training. \end{enumerate}

-LCNs belong to the class of conditioned networks, also referred to as inverse reinforcement learning (IRL), where a policy is trained as a single neural network through supervised learning \cite{kumar_reward-conditioned_2019,reymond_pareto_2022}.
-This policy maps states and desired rewards to probability distributions over actions by using collected experiences---taking actions as labels and states/rewards as inputs.
-In a multi-objective setting, the network learns multiple policies, each representing a Lorenz-optimal trade-off.
+LCNs belong to the same family of reward conditioned networks, also referred to as upside-down reinforcement learning, where a policy is trained as a single neural network through supervised learning \cite{kumar_reward-conditioned_2019,reymond_pareto_2022}.
+An LCN network learns multiple policies, each representing a Lorenz-optimal trade-off.